pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 # Message Actions API for JavaScript SDK

-Use Message Actions to add/remove metadata on published messages (for receipts, confirmations, reactions).
-Subscribe to a channel to receive message action events.
-Fetch past actions from Message Persistence on demand or alongside messages.
+Use **Message Actions** to add/remove metadata on published messages (for example, receipts, reactions).
+Clients can subscribe to a channel to receive message action events and can fetch historical actions via **Message Persistence**.

-##### Supported and recommended asynchronous patterns
-- Supports Callbacks, Promises, and Async/Await (recommended).
-- Use try...catch with Async/Await to receive error status.
+## Async patterns

+PubNub supports **Callbacks, Promises, and Async/Await**.
+Recommended: **Async/Await**.
+Errors are returned via exceptions; use `try...catch`.

-##### Reactions
+## Reactions terminology

+- **Message Actions**: low-level API for any metadata (read receipts, delivery confirmations, custom data).
-Message Reactions are a use of Message Actions for emoji/social reactions.
-In Core and Chat SDKs, “Message Reactions” refers to the same Message Actions API when used for emoji.
+- **Message Reactions**: using Message Actions specifically for emoji/social reactions.
+In PubNub Core/Chat SDKs, “Message Reactions” is the same underlying API.

+---

 ## Add message action[​](#add-message-action)

 ##### Requires Message Persistence

-Enable Message Persistence for your key in the Admin Portal as described in the support article.
+Enable Message Persistence for your key in the [Admin Portal](https://admin.pubnub.com/) (see [support article](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)).

-Add an action to a published message.
-The response includes the added action.
+Adds an action to a published message; response includes the added action.

 ### Method(s)[​](#methods)